onnx/onnx/docs/docsgen/source/intro/python.md

   (an operator type), its inputs and outputs
 - `make_graph`: a function to create an ONNX graph with the objects created by the two previous functions
-- `make_model`: a last function with merges the graph and additional metadata
+- `make_model`: a last function which merges the graph and additional metadata

 All along the creation, we need to give a name to every input,